 \section{Metastability for the DCWP model}

-In this section we study the metastable behaviour of the DCWP model by comparison with the CWP one analysed in Section~\ref{app}.
-In particular, the goal is to prove Theorem~\ref{thm:meta:dcwp}.
-Its proof relies on preliminary comparisons of several quantities of interest in the two models.
-These comparisons will be the content of Lemma~\ref{coro:betapmapprox} and \ref{lemma:xi_comp} in Section~\ref{sec:prel}, while the proof of Theorem~\ref{thm:meta:dcwp} will be given in Section~\ref{sec:proofmeta_dcwp}.
+In this section we analyse the metastable behaviour of the DCWP model by comparison with the CWP model studied in Section~\ref{app}.
+In particular, our aim is to prove Theorem~\ref{thm:meta:dcwp}.
+Its proof depends on preliminary comparisons of several quantities of interest in the two models; these comparisons appear as Lemma~\ref{coro:betapmapprox} and Lemma~\ref{lemma:xi_comp} in Section~\ref{sec:prel}, while the proof of Theorem~\ref{thm:meta:dcwp} is presented in Section~\ref{sec:proofmeta_dcwp}.